idea-fasoc/datasheet-scrubber/README.md

 ### Environment

-Python 3.7 is required, older versions of Python will not work.
+Python 3.7 or anaconda 3 is required, older versions of Python will not work.
 You will also need the following Python libraries which can be installed via pip (in PowerShell/terminal).

 1. Install and upgrade pip: `python -m pip install --upgrade pip`

-2. Install Python dependencies
+2. Install Python dependencies: **You may replace `pip` with `conda` if you are working with anaconda**
 	```
 	pip install pandas
 	pip install -U scipy